 In the early days of the Open Championship, the winner received the Challenge Belt, which was returned the next year and awarded to the next winner.
 If, however, a golfer won the Open three straight years, he would be able to keep the belt permanently.
 Young Tom Morris accomplished that feat in 1870.
-With the retirement of the belt, the R&A created a new award—the Claret Jug, now widely recognized as the greatest trophy in golf.
-The Claret Jug was first awarded in 1873.
+With the retirement of the belt, the R&A created a new award—the claret jug, which has become the most widely recognized trophy in golf.
+The claret jug was first awarded in 1873.
 Today, winners' names are engraved on the trophy just as they are completing their victory, and appear on the jug when they are handed the trophy at the prize ceremony after the championship.
-Winners return the Claret Jug each year (although they also receive a replica that they can keep).
+Winners return the claret jug each year (although they also receive a replica that they can keep).

 The winner also carries the honorific label of "The Champion Golfer of the Year."